-About the Project
+About the project

 The Cabramatta Loop Project includes the following key features:

-- The road alignment and parking configuration of Broomfield Street in Cabramatta will need to be adjusted to accommodate the new loop track.
+- The road alignment and parking configuration of Broomfield Street in Cabramatta will need to be adjusted to accommodate the new track.

-The Cabramatta Loop Project is a State significant infrastructure project and is therefore subject to State Government planning approval.
+The Cabramatta Loop Project is a State Significant Infrastructure project and is therefore subject to State Government planning approval.

 The Cabramatta Loop Project is a key ARTC initiative to support the Sydney Metropolitan Freight Strategy 2015-2024 and NSW Freight and Ports Plan 2018-2023.
 Together, with the Botany Rail Duplication Project, the Cabramatta Loop will provide the capacity to meet future growth in the transportation of containerised freight between Port Botany and metropolitan freight intermodal terminals.